 Like humans, some dogs have more sensitive stomachs than others.
-Certain ingredients may cause symptoms of digestive upset such as excessive flatulence, diarrhea, constipation or nausea.
-This recipe is made with limited ingredients that may be suitable for a dog with a sensitive tummy.
+Certain ingredients may cause symptoms of digestive upset such as excessive flatulence, diarrhea, constipation, or nausea.
+This recipe for a sensitive stomach is made with limited ingredients that may be suitable for a dog with an upset tummy.

-It can be challenging to feed a dog with a sensitive stomach.
-It will take a while to figure out what ingredients cause a negative reaction, and your veterinarian will likely recommend trying an elimination diet in order to gather information.
+It can be challenging to cook a recipe for dogs with a sensitive stomachs.
+Figuring out what ingredients cause a negative reaction may take some time, and your veterinarian will likely recommend trying an elimination diet in order to gather information.

-There are a range of factors that can cause sensitive stomach in dogs, including stress, dietary allergies and even cancer.
+There is a range of factors that can cause sensitive tummies in dogs, including stress, dietary allergies, and even cancer.
 However, the most common causes of this condition are too many of filler ingredients, difficult-to-digest meals and high fat foods.

 The first step to fighting stomach sensitivities in a dog is to simplify their diet and go back to the basics.
 Getting rid of as much unnecessary filler ingredients as possible will make meals easier to digest, and also potentially pinpoint the biggest offenders.
 For these reasons, many pet owners choose to feed a homemade diet if their pup has a sensitive stomach.

 Does your dog show clear signs of a sensitive stomach?
 You ought to try making this beef stew recipe, one of the best dog food for a sensitive stomach!

 Beef Stew for Dogs with A Sensitive Stomach

 You should not change your dog's diet without consulting your veterinarian first.
 Tummy issues could be a symptom of an underlying health condition, so it's important to rule that out before switching his food.
 I recommend consulting your veterinarian before feeding this recipe to your dog.
 They will help you to determine if this dog food will provide the balanced nutrition that your dog needs.